-Glyphosate, a broad-spectrum, post-emergence herbicide, was first registered for use by the United States Environmental Protection Agency (EPA) in 1974.
+When working as a chemist for Monsanto Company, John E Franz invented glyphosate, a broad-spectrum, post-emergence herbicide.
+It was first registered for use by the United States Environmental Protection Agency (EPA) in 1974.

-Glyphosate is the active ingredient in Monsanto's proprietary herbicide, Roundup®, and an ingredient in proprietary brands marketed by Bayer, Dow, Zeneca and others.
-Patents continue to be filed for glyphosate and glyphosate-related applications, latterly in respect of genetically engineered glyphosate-resistant crops.
-Monsanto's patent on glyphosate outside the US expired in 1991, and now most of it is manufactured in China.
-Within the US, the patent on isopropylamine salt, the most widely used salt form for glyphosate, continued until 2000.
-The first-generation Roundup Ready® soybean trait patent expires in 2015.
+Glyphosate is the active ingredient in Monsanto's proprietary herbicide, Roundup®, and an ingredient in proprietary brands marketed by Bayer, Dow, Zeneca and others.5 Patents continue to be filed for glyphosate and glyphosate-related applications, latterly in respect of genetically engineered glyphosate-resistant crops.6

+Monsanto's patent on glyphosate outside the US expired in 1991.
+In the US, the patent on isopropylamine salt, the most widely used salt form for glyphosate, continued until 2000.7 The first-generation transgenic Roundup Ready® soybean trait patent expires in 2015.8

 For decades, Monsanto was the largest US producer of glyphosate herbicides.
-The company introduced transgenic glyphosate-resistant commercial crops in the mid 1990s and by 2007 glyphosate was the most used herbicide in the US agricultural sector.
-In 2012, the Asia Pacific market accounted for the largest share in terms of volume.
+The company introduced transgenic glyphosate-resistant commercial crops in the mid 1990s and by 2007 glyphosate was the most used herbicide in the US agricultural sector.9 In 2012, the Asia Pacific market accounted for the largest share in terms of volume.10

 US patent 7771736 B2 (pub.
-2010) covers in vivo use for animals or humans of N-phosphonomethyl glycine, i.e. glyphosate, or a salt, ester or other derivative thereof, in combination with a dicarboxylic acid or a derivative thereof, as an antibiotic for the treatment of pathogenic infections, including infections of mammals by apicomplexan parasites.7
+2010) covers in vivo use for animals or humans of N-phosphonomethyl glycine, i.e. glyphosate, or a salt, ester or other derivative thereof, in combination with a dicarboxylic acid or a derivative thereof, as an antibiotic for the treatment of pathogenic infections, including infections of mammals by apicomplexan parasites.11

 Regulatory bodies worldwide have approved many applications involving glyphosate, largely on the basis of decisions made by US regulatory authorities.
-Glyphosate is used in agriculture, horticulture, viticulture, silviculture and forestry, and in industrial and public sites, aquatic environments, gardens, and sports facilities.
+Glyphosate is used in agriculture, horticulture, viticulture, silviculture and forestry, and in industrial and public sites, aquatic environments, gardens, sports facilities and school grounds.
+Despite being claimed as less toxic than other herbicides, concerns about its effects on human and environmental health continue to be raised12 13 and studies pursued to establish substantive evidence.
+Increasingly, countries are attempting to ban glyphosate: in Brazil, the Prosecutor General's office is a pursuing a ban14; in Sri Lanka, President Mahinda Rajapaksa issued a directive to ban glyphosate15; and in 2013 El Salavador's National Assembly approved a decree to ban glyphosate16.

-1 http://en.wikipedia.org/wiki/Glyphosate.
+5 http://en.wikipedia.org/wiki/Glyphosate.